GLP1 Muscle Loss & Body Composition Data

 What Does Future Research Suggest About Muscle Mass Preservation?

-Future research in the GLP-1 muscle loss space is focused on several promising areas.
-Combination therapies pairing glucagon-like peptide-1 agonists with myostatin inhibitors or selective androgen receptor modulators (SARMs) represent one avenue for reducing lean muscle loss during pharmacological weight loss.
-Early preclinical data suggests these combinations may allow patients to lose weight primarily from fat tissue while maintaining or even increasing muscle mass.
+Future research in the GLP-1 muscle loss space is focused on several additional areas.
+Selective androgen receptor modulators (SARMs) paired with GLP-1 agonists represent one further avenue for reducing lean muscle loss during pharmacological weight loss; early preclinical data suggests these combinations may allow patients to lose weight primarily from fat tissue while maintaining or even increasing muscle mass.

 Our Research Standards